 COUNSELOR, AUTHOR, AND SPEAKER

 Allison Edwards LPC, RPT is an affiliate professor in the Human Development Counseling department at Vanderbilt University.
-She is the author of Why Smart Kids Worry, Worry Says What?, and Marcy’s Having All the Feels.
+She is the author of Why Smart Kids Worry, Worry Says What?, Marcy’s Having All the Feels, and 15-Minute Counseling Techniques that Work.
 Allison received her graduate degree in Counseling from Vanderbilt University and is a National Certified Counselor, Licensed Professional Counselor, and Registered Play Therapist.
 Allison has over 20 years experience working as a school teacher, school counselor, child/adolescent psychotherapist, and educational consultant to schools throughout the country.

 Allison travels both nationally and internationally training professionals in the areas of empowering anxious children in the classroom, managing the emotional needs of students, recognizing the social/ emotional needs of gifted students, and sharing how educators can talk to parents about student anxiety.
 Allison helps school leaders understand how social/emotional differences can be supported in their neurologically diverse student populations, and provides consultation and staff development on how to effectively improve emotion regulation in the classroom.